-If you do not have the time, patience, or skill set for great negotiations, you can always negotiate through a debt settlement company.
+If you do not have the time, patience, or skill set for negotiating with creditors, you can always negotiate through a debt settlement firm. or a credit counselor.
 There are significant advantages to doing so.

-- Debt settlement companies employ professional negotiators who have experience in negotiating even in challenging circumstances.
+- Debt settlement companies employ professional negotiators who have experience in negotiating a settlement in challenging circumstances.

-- They will not be intimidated by your creditors.
+- They do not be intimidated by your creditors.

-- They will not respond emotionally to the situation.
+- Debt professionals will not respond emotionally to the situation.